timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 ## Destination

 This option is only shown when an SD card is inserted in the VIEW.
+Sony cameras require that the images be saved to the VIEW's SD card.

 Option | Description
 ------ | -------
 Camera | Keep images on the camera's card.
 For auto ramping, XMP files will need to be later saved and merged with the camera files (to be described in the post-processing section coming soon).
+This is recommended for best performance and shortest intervals.
 SD Card | Saves the time-lapse images in their own folder in the root of the SD card, along side the XMP files for Lightroom.
-This simplifies post-processing and organization since the exposure corrections for deflickering will be automatically imported into Lightroom along with the images.
+This simplifies post-processing and organization since the exposure corrections for deflickering will be automatically imported into Lightroom along with the images, but requires longer intervals due to transferring the images over USB.

 ## START